Netflix/ndbench/README.md

 The gradlew script will pull down all necessary gradle components/infrastructure automatically, then run the build.

-NdBench provides several default implementations ( LocalClusConfiguration, credentials etc).
+NdBench provides several default implementations ( NdBenchConfiguration, LocalClusterDiscovery etc).
 You can use these or choose to create your own.
-NdBench is currently working on AWS and your local environment.
+NdBench currently works on AWS or your local environment.
 We are open to contributions to support other platforms as well.

 ## How to